Jacek Furdyna: Research

 Furdyna is the author or co-author of over 900 publications in the field of semiconductor physics, most of his later research activity focusing on magnetic semiconductors, their nanostructures, and their spintronic applications.
 His earlier interests included the physics of blue-green laser and electromagnetic wave propagation in conducting solids, including extensive studies of helicon waves, Alfven waves, and related plasma effects in semiconductors and semimetals.
-In his research work, he has carried out collaborations with researchers in other U.S. universities and national laboratories, as well as with institutions in Poland, South Korea, Canada, France, Germany, Russia, Lithuania, Austria, Hungary, Ireland, Brazil and Ukraine.

-Furdyna has made a series of contributions in several fields of semiconductor physics.
+Furdyna has made contributions in several fields of semiconductor physics.
 In his early work he explored the interaction of electromagnetic waves with free-carrier plasmas in these materials, particularly in the presence of external magnetic fields.
 This included studies of microwave Faraday effect and a series of magneto-plasma phenomena, such as helicon and Alfven waves, cyclotron resonance, and various dimensional resonances in semiconductors.
-In late 1960s he launched a major program based on combining semiconductors with magnetic ions, that started a new field of diluted magnetic ("semimagnetic") semiconductors (DMSs).
-These new materials revealed a host of novel phenomena, such helicon-excited spin resonance, a number of effects arising from modifications of semiconductor band structure by the presence of magnetic ions in the semiconductor lattice, such as spin-dependent forms of quantum oscillations in electrical transport and colossal magnetoresistance in p-type Hg_{1-x}Mn_{x}Te, a host of novel magneto-optic effects (including giant Faraday effect), as well as interesting magnetic phenomena, such as spin glass behavior and new forms of antiferromagnetic order (including helical and incommensurate antiferromagnetism), as described in his widely cited review article.
+In late 1960s he launched a program based on combining semiconductors with magnetic ions, that started a new field of diluted magnetic ("semimagnetic") semiconductors (DMSs).
+These new materials revealed a host of novel phenomena, such helicon-excited spin resonance, a number of effects arising from modifications of semiconductor band structure by the presence of magnetic ions in the semiconductor lattice, such as spin-dependent forms of quantum oscillations in electrical transport and colossal magnetoresistance in p-type Hg_{1-x}Mn_{x}Te, a host of novel magneto-optic effects (including giant Faraday effect), as well as interesting magnetic phenomena, such as spin glass behavior and new forms of antiferromagnetic order (including helical and incommensurate antiferromagnetism), as described in his review article.

 In addition to work by Furdyna's team at Notre Dame on the DMS-based quantum structures, he provided structures fabricated in his molecular epitaxy laboratory to researchers in a wide range of other institutions.